wei-paul/java-tutorial/README.md

 - Failed to build/compile
 - *not sure why* Possibly due to renaming folders/class names/packages and not synced properly
 - Resolve by clearing workspace cache in VS code.
 Continue to link if it doesn't fix (https://stackoverflow.com/questions/50454523/how-can-i-fix-build-failed-do-you-want-to-continue-in-vscode)

+*reached end of file while parsing*
+- Encountered this when I tried to run the program
+- Missing a closed "}"
+- Add } where necessary